-- 7.8.2.1 A competitor arriving after shooting has started will forfeit the number of arrows already shot, unless the Director of Shooting is satisfied that the competitor was delayed by circumstances beyond his or her control.
-(7.7.2.5) - 7.8.2.2 In the case of an equipment failure a competitor will only be allowed to make up the number of arrows that can be shot within 15 minutes following the standard order of shooting for make-up arrows.
-All other arrows will be lost (7.4.2.5; see 7.4.2.7 for an unexpected medical problem). - 7.8.2.3 An arrow shot before or after the specified time or out of sequence will be considered as being part of that end and will cause the competitor to lose the highest scoring arrow of that end which will be scored as a miss.
-An arrow shot before or after the specified time or out of sequence that can be clearly identified by the Judge(s) (in competitions where Judges are assigned to spot the arrows) will cause the archer to lose the value of that arrow.
-(7.4.2.2/3, see also 7.6.2.2) - 7.8.2.4 An arrow shot on the competition field after the DOS has officially closed the practice session on the competition field, (which is after the pulling of the practice arrows), or during the breaks between distances or rounds will be considered as part of the next scoring end and will cause the competitor to lose the highest scoring arrow of that end.
-(7.4.2.4, see also article 7.6.2.2). - 7.8.2.5 In the Olympic Round Team event, if any of the three competitors of a team shoots an arrow before or after the relevant signal to start or finish the time period, that arrow will count as part of that end and will cause the Team to lose the highest scoring arrow of that end which will be scored as a miss.
-An arrow shot before or after the specified time, or out of sequence, that can be clearly identified by the Judge(s) (in competitions where Judges are assigned to spot the arrows) will cause the team to lose the value of that arrow.
-(7.4.2.10, see also article 7.6.2.2) - 7.8.2.6 If more than three arrows (or six as the case may be), belonging to the same competitor (or team member) or nine in the case of a team event, should be found in the target butt or on the ground near the target butt, or in the shooting lanes, only the three low-
+- 7.8.2.1 An athlete arriving after shooting has started will forfeit the number of arrows already shot, unless the Director of Shooting is satisfied that the athlete was delayed by circumstances beyond his or her control.
+(7.7.2.5) - 7.8.2.2 In the case of an equipment failure an athlete will only be allowed to make up the number of arrows that can be shot within 15 minutes while following the standard order of shooting.
+All other arrows will be lost (7.4.2.4; see 7.4.2.6 for an unexpected medical problem). - 7.8.2.3 An arrow shot before or after the specified time or out of sequence will be considered as being part of that end and will cause the athlete to lose the highest scoring arrow of that end which will be scored as a miss.
+This violation will be notified by the judge raising a red card. - 7.8.2.4 An arrow shot on the competition field after the DOS has officially closed the practice session on the competition field, (which is after the pulling of the practice arrows), or during the breaks between distances or rounds will cause the athlete to lose the highest scoring arrow of the next scoring end.
+This violation will be notified by the judge raising a red card.

-- est (or six or nine lowest, as the case may be) in value will be scored.
-(7.6.2.2) - 7.8.2.7 In the Olympic Round Team event, if one member of the team shoots more than 3 arrows, the following rule applies:

-If any competitor fails to shoot all of his/her three (3) arrows in an end (of 9) the number of un-shot arrows will still form part of that end.
+- 7.8.2.5 In the Olympic Round team event, if any of the three athletes of a team shoots an arrow before or after the relevant signal to start or finish the time period, that arrow will count as part of that end and will cause the Team to lose the highest scoring arrow of that end which will be scored as a miss.
+This violation will be notified by the judge raising a red card. - 7.8.2.6 If more than the required number of arrows should be found in the target butt or on the ground near the target butt, or in the shooting lanes, only the three lowest (or six lowest, as the case may be) in value will be scored.
+(7.6.2.2). - 7.8.2.7 In the Olympic Round Team event, if one member of the team shoots more than 2 arrows, the following rule applies: If any athlete fails to shoot all of his/her two (2) arrows in an end (of 6) the number of un-shot arrows will still form part of that end.
 An un-shot arrow will be recorded as a miss.
-If the total number of arrows, including all un-shot arrows in any one end exceeds nine (9) arrows, article 7.8.2.6 will apply.
+If the total number of arrows, including all un-shot arrows in any one end exceeds six (6) arrows, article 7.8.2.6 will apply. - 7.8.2.8 If a member of the team shoots more than the required number of arrows in alternate shooting before returning behind the 1-m line, the team will lose the highest scoring arrow of that end.
+This violation is notified by a judge raising a red cards. - 7.8.2.9 An arrow not hitting a scoring zone, or hitting a target face other than the athlete's own target face will be considered as part of that end and scored as a miss (7.6.2.6.7/8).